 Related themes: fieldwork, placement, community

 This course offers students the opportunity to work directly with an institution in the field to research and implement a solution for one or more of the stages of digital curation.
-A dedicated instructor might supervise a period of directed reading followed by fieldwork.
+A dedicated instructor may supervise a period of directed reading (say, on metadata schemes) followed by fieldwork (say, cataloguing a collection), or be available for consultation about a particular project in the workplace (such as an effort to digitize photographs or overhaul a website).

 Students can also choose from numerous courses already on the books depending on their interests and the opportunities available: